tkataras/Automatic-Cell-Counting-with-TWS/README.md

 __1.2__ The pipeline will then individually apply classifiers to the validation data and output the accuracy statistics using hand count placement .roi files and the supplied genotypes.csv file.

-__To generate your own genotype.csv file: TODO__
+__If not done yet, to generate your own genotype.csv file: TODO__

 __1.3__ Our data includes paired images in individual fields of view for increased context when counting, so intermediate steps are included to identify and project these image pairs for the final automatic count.
 If your data does not include paired images, do not select this option below:

 <img src = "figures/selectMultipleSegmentation.PNG">

-__1.4__ To count the number of objects in your data, the program defaults to a 20 pixel minimum size of the objects as countable.
+__1.4__ To count the number of objects in your data, the program defaults to a 20 pixel minimum size to determine an object as countable.
 If you want a different minimum size threshold in order to be counted, you are able to adjust this value.

 <img src = "figures/selectSizeMin.PNG">

 After the pipeline completes a run, run times will vary by hardware capacity, open the All_Classifier_Comparison.csv file to compare the performance of the various classifiers.

+More statistical information will be printed to the log window.

 This will be located under training_area/Results.